project-meucci/thimm.github.io/docs/Farm Gate/Do-we-need-an-ipcc-for-food.md

 ---
-title: Do we need an IPCC for food?
+title: Do We Need An Ipcc For Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-08-02)